 Rhiannon Jenkins Tsang

-But my biggest thanks go to fellow author and China fan, Rhiannon Jenkins Tsang, for her advance review of my novel.
+Big thanks to fellow author and China fan, Rhiannon Jenkins Tsang, for her advance review of my novel.
 A scholar of Oriental languages, Tsang is familiar with the world of The Dancing Girl and the Turtle.
 She has this to say about my prose:

 each word meticulously chosen and exquisitely placed in the manner of a poet